NHS: Stop smoking and exercise to help - health minister

 Jackie Davies, an elected trade member for the RCN, said the Welsh government was "fobbing us off" by not giving nurses a "meaningful pay rise", but that strike action was not just about pay, but "the quality of care for patients".

-Ms Morgan said ministers were not able to give a higher pay reward to nurses in the current economic crisis but had fully explored explored the budget to provide an additional pay package this year.
+Ms Morgan said ministers were not able to give a higher pay reward to nurses in the current economic crisis but had fully explored the budget to provide an additional pay package this year.

 The former nurse from Port Talbot said it was "very rare" that wards were at safe staffing legislation levels and that caused patients to "suffer".